 Incumbents, money triumph in several contentious Illinois primaries

-(NEW YORK) — Money was the big winner in a marque Illinois primary race Tuesday night as two multi-millionaires faced off in the governor’s race.
+Blue Dog Democrat Rep. Dan Lipinski managed to hold back a primary challenge from progressive activist Marie Newman in the 3rd Congressional District with the help of the powerful Chicago unions that make up the Democratic get-out-the-vote machine.

-In a key Democratic congressional primary featuring Blue Dog Democrat Rep. Dan Lipinski and Democratic progressive activist Marie Newman, it took until the early hours of the morning for the incumbent to emerge victorious.
+And the governor’s race is on track to be one of the most expensive in history thanks to the two multi-millionaire candidates who won their primaries with the help of their private war chests.

-And in a landmark year for female candidates, the Illinois House primaries seem, thus far, to be following the national trend.
+Finally, in a landmark year for female candidates, the Illinois House primaries seems, thus far, to be following the national trend.

 Here’s are some of the results in the Illinois primary races.